4 Steps to Developing a Resilient Deep Root System

 Applying a fertilizer regularly will provide additional nutrients to help nourish a healthy plant.
 For best results, apply in early April, late May, early July, early September, and late October.
 When choosing a fertilizer, it's important that you select a slow release formula.
 Other types will create a boom in growth and then quickly wash away.
 What you want is sustained nutrient improvements at root level.
 A slow release formula will stay around for about 4 weeks- giving lots of time for it to penetrate the soil.
 This means your roots won't have to stay shallow to access the fertilizer.

 Leaving at least 3 inches of blade when you mow is a great way to lessen the effect of extreme heat on the root system.
 The longer the grass, the more shade is provided for the more fragile components.
 Cutting the grass frequently, and never removing more than 1/3 of its total length will give you the best results.

 If your water doesn't spring back once you step on it, you need to water it.
 But the mistake many homeowners make is watering frequently, but for a short duration.
 This encourages the roots to stay shallow in the soil because this is where they can find the moisture they need.
 Instead of watering frequently, water deeply.
 You should aim to soak at least 6-8 inches into your soil.
 You can tell that you've achieved this when there is around an inch of water covering over the surface of your ground.

 Grass has a lifecycle, just like any other living thing.
-You're blades will slowly die off over time, so if you're not replacing them with new plants, your lawn will appear thin and tired.
+Your blades will slowly die off over time, so if you are not replacing them with new plants, your lawn will appear thin and tired.
 It is best to overseed in the fall.
 If you can do so after you've had your lawn aerated, it will provide the greatest benefit.

 Have Questions About Lawn Care Products?